Make Ludington MI your Next Getaway

 Lighthouse tours with friendly, knowledgeable guides are highly recommended.
 The kids left with a newfound love of lighthouse history and enjoyed climbing to the top.

-Lighthouse tour hours are available May 28-September 6, 2021, Tuesday-Sunday. ($8 adults, $5 children.)
+Lighthouse tour hours are available end of May – early September, Tuesday-Sunday. ($8 adults, $5 children.)

-Waterfront Sculpture Park
+Visit Waterfront Sculpture Park

 Take Sculpture Selfies, Watch the SS Badger & Conquer the Playground

-Watching the S.S Badger
+Watching the SS Badger

 701 Maritime Dr, Ludington MI 49431